wp-plugins/contact-us-page-contact-people/readme.txt

 Features include:

 = Profiles =
 The first thing the plugin does is allow you to create an unlimited number of profiles.
-Profiles can be anything you want – People, Head Offices, branch Offices.
+Profiles can be anything you want - People, Head Offices, branch Offices.
 Profile card are displayed in rows on the Contact Us Page under the Google map if you have activated the map.

 Profile Features are:

 * Title / Position, name, Phone, fax, mobile, web address, and description
 * Profile image or use the default no image
-* Option to show or don’t show profile location on the Contact Us Page Google map
+* Option to show or don't show profile location on the Contact Us Page Google map
 * Option to turn ON | OFF profile display marker on the Contact Us Page map
 * Sort Profile display order on the Contact Us Page by drag and drop on Profiles menu
 * Add Profile unique email address and mail goes directly to them